Hot Since 82: Musical career

-Soon after, Daley was commissioned for a remix of electronic music pioneer Green Velvet aka Curtis Jones' song 'Bigger than Prince.'
-The track was released in September 2013, and rose to Number 1 on Beatport's dance music charts.
+Soon after, Daley was commissioned for a remix of electronic music pioneer Green Velvet a.k.a.
+Curtis Jones' song "Bigger than Prince".
+The track was released in September 2013, and rose to number 1 on Beatport's dance music charts.

 He released his first full-length album, Little Black Book, in October 2013 on Moda Black Records, featuring collaborations with Joe T Vannelli and Thomas Gandey, as well as remixes of Rudimental and Shadow Child.

-Padley launched his own imprint, Knee Deep in Sound, in 2014, on which he hopes to release music from up-and-coming artists with an underground "vinyl" sound.
+Padley launched his own imprint, Knee Deep in Sound in 2014, on which he hopes to release music from up-and-coming artists with an underground "vinyl" sound.

-Electronic music website Dancing Astronaut ranked Hot Since 82 at Number 7 on their list of Top 25 Techno & Deep House Producers of 2013.
+Electronic music website Dancing Astronaut ranked Hot Since 82 at number 7 on their list of Top 25 Techno & Deep House Producers of 2013.